alexisdpc/RL-Stock-Trader/README.md

 # Reinforcement Learning Stock Trader

-Notebook summarizing the results after running the RL trader.\
 The RL trader aims to maximize the profit by doing a daily rebalancing of the portfolio.

 - The model trains on the first half of the stock prices and tests on the second half.